-We tout the myriad benefits of biking to work all the time.
-You’d expect that of us.
+We tout the myriad of benefits of biking to work all the time.
+You’d expect that of BikeArlington.
 But don’t just take our word for it.
-Listen to what Marianna Rouse Johnson (a Health Mentor at Arlington’s InSHAPE program) has to say about her first Bike to work experience last year (adapted from a Facebook post):
+Listen to what Marianna Rouse Johnson (a Health Mentor at Arlington’s InSHAPE program) has to say about her first bike to work experience last year.

-I called the event organizers and explained that I am sometimes completely clueless, and asked if I could still get a shirt.
-They were super understanding and let me know that not only could I still get a t-shirt, bag, and all of the swag, but I could pick it all up at New District Brewing Company for a Bike to Work happy hour!
+I called the event organizers and explained that I am sometimes completely clueless and asked if I could still get a shirt.
+They were super understanding and let me know that not only could I still get a t-shirt, bag, and all of the swag, but I could pick it all up at New District Brewing Company for a Bike to Work Day happy hour!
 Beer and bikes?!?!
 Be still my heart.

-I started riding to work at least twice weekly, and maintained that until November, when the cold temps and inadequate cold weather gear finally forced me to call uncle.
-Those super regular, hilly, 18-mile round trip, rides were a great supplement to my triathlon training last year, and were of generally awesome benefit to my cardiac strength and endurance – to say nothing of the joy of the wind on my face at 7 a.m., whizzing past backed up traffic on I-66.
-This more frequent riding led me to feel more comfortable with my bike and with the culture in general, which has in turn caused me to get involved with organizations like BikeArlington and All The Cycle Ladies ~Bike maintenance workshops at Phoenix Bikes.
-In turn, my clients greatly benefit from a professional partnership with Phoenix Bikes and Capitol Bikeshare, and in conclusion – hyperbole aside – RIDE TO WORK DAY IS THE BEST. 🙂 I CANNOT WAIT to start commuting again and I am so excited for this year’s event.
-I am even registered this time!
+After my experience on Bike to Work Day, I started riding to work at least twice weekly and maintained that until November when the cold temps and inadequate cold weather gear finally forced me to call uncle.
+Those super regular, hilly, 18-mile round trip, rides were a great supplement to my triathlon training last year and were generally an awesome benefit to my cardiac strength and endurance.
+Nothing says joy like riding with the wind on my face at 7:00 a.m. whizzing past backed up traffic on I-66.